 Dear Friends,

-• We use the most modern and best maintained vehicles
+• We use modern and rigorously maintained vehicles, ensuring a comfortable and secure journey.

 Review the below Israel Travel Tips section for additional information about your trip